csc-training/summerschool/prerequisites.md

 This gives the following output:

     Hello n=4
-    Sum of a is   11.000
+    Sum of a is 11.000000
     Sum is large
-    Sum of b is    6.600
+    Sum of b is 6.600000

-In addition to Fortran, it is beneficial to have some knowledge on C/C++ languages as the GPU programming languages are mostly based on these languages.
+In addition to Fortran, it is necessary to have some knowledge on C and C++ languages as the GPU programming languages are mostly based on these languages.
 Please review the C and C++ sections above how this same Fortran code could look like in C and/or C++.